milostomic/implementation-guides/netverify/netverify-screening.md

 - Select source list by type and/or location
 - Select group

-## Creating Netverify Tag
+## Creating ID Verification Tag

-For full functionality, you will want to enable the Netverify tags.
+For full functionality, you will want to enable the ID Verification tags.
 To do so, you will have to create a tag within the ComplyAdvantage portal.

 From the main portal, you will need to navigate to Tags, under Settings on the left menu bar.